ladisk/open_source_research_in_structural_dynamics/README.md

-# A hands-on tutorial on open source research in structural dynamics and image-based experimental modal analysis
+# A hands-on tutorial on open source research in structural dynamics

-The tutorial was prepared for the [IMAC XXXVIII conference, February 8-11, 2021](https://sem.org/imac)
+The tutorial was prepared for the [IMAC XL conference, February 7-10, 2022](https://sem.org/imac)

 ## Contents